MajesticMullet/Baobab/README.md

   <img width="300" height="500" src="https://github.com/MajesticMullet/Baobab/blob/readmeGIF/img/gifs/chatBot.gif">
 </p>

-- Creating multiple trees.
+- User customistation.
+Add your own unique flair!

+- Sexify Tree button. <br />
+Sometimes when you're in the thick of organising your life, your tree can get a little messy.

+- Onboarding. <br />
+Everyone needs help learning something new!

-- Gamification of Kanban Tasks.
+- Gamification of Kanban Tasks. <br />
 As you complete tasks in your kanban boards, the progress bar increases and you are encouraged by an extremely supportive message!
 Below is the progression as you complete a greater percentage of your tasks.

 <p align="center">